rafaelha/tesseract-python/README.md

 Currently only supports decoding from circuit or DEM files as the original command-line interface.
 I will add more flexible ways soon.

-See the [original Tesseract decoder documentation](https://github.com/quantumlib/tesseract-decoder?tab=readme-ov-file#installation) for details on the parameters of the following functions.
+See the docstrings or the [original Tesseract decoder documentation](https://github.com/quantumlib/tesseract-decoder?tab=readme-ov-file#installation) for details on the parameters of the following functions.

 **1. Decoding from a Stim circuit file:**